What is Fascia Training and How to Do It: Explained for Footballers

 Fascia training starts with having the proper tongue posture which is referred to as mewing.
 Mewing refers to the proper tongue posture, pressure, and suction on the roof of the mouth and it is required to create and sustain proper cranial pressure as well as help you better engage the fascia system.

-Along with improving mewing, and making it a more reflexive effort so that you don’t have to overthink it over time, fascia training also involves learning how to apply proper fascial tension to the feet, arch, and toes.
+Along with improving mewing, and making it a more reflexive effort so that you do it correctly and naturally, fascia training also involves learning how to apply proper fascial tension to the feet, arch, and toes.
 It is also important to know that the tongue has a myofascial line, the deep frontal line, that connects it directly to your big toes and this line makes your tongue and feet act like a pulley system.

-Your feet are your roots, like the roots of a tree, and they are your one and only connection to the ground which is why it is important to have full functioning feet with toes that can retract, a strong arch, and an ankle that knows how to act as a spring.
-As you begin to train your plantar fascia, the bottom of your foot, you will begin to develop a stronger neurological connection from the feet to the glutes, since the glutes have a ton of fascial inserts.
+Your feet are your roots, like the roots of a tree, and they are your one and only connection to the ground which is why it is important to have full functioning feet with toes that can retract, a strong arch, an ankle that knows how to act as a spring, and strong fascial connections with the rest of the body.
+As you begin to train your plantar fascia, the bottom of your foot, you will begin to develop a stronger neurological connection from the feet to the glutes, since the glutes are made up of mostly fascial inserts.

 Your hands are your second root and how you grab on to things, which means they have a huge impact, literally, on how you grasp on to life and other objects.
-The spinal engine theory states how the spine is the main driver of motion and there is a natural sway of the spine that has to happen as we move through space.
-By improving the rotational abilities of your spine not only do you improve your fascia system, but you will also improve athleticism and energy transference within the body.
+The spinal engine theory states how the spine, which has a ton of fascial inserts, is the main driver of motion and there is a natural sway of the spine that has to happen as we move through space.

 The best way to start a form of fascia training is to get better at mewing and to start becoming more aware of your tongue posture.
-From there, the next most important fascia exercises to start with are the foot exercises because as mentioned earlier you have to regain full foot function, which means being able to retract the toes, engage the arch, and lock the ankle so that it acts like a spring while having the anterior tibialis tendon prominent.
+From there, its important to use fascia exercises for the feet to help you regain full foot function, which means being able to retract the toes, engage the arch, and lock the ankle while having the anterior tibialis tendon prominent.

-Although the following exercises look like they are “foot” exercises they are really supposed to be glute exercises, which means if you do not feel your glutes working at all while trying the following exercises you have a lot of fascial fitness to build up and this means you do not have easy subconscious access to the deeper layers of your fascia.
+The following exercises look like they are “foot” exercises but they are really supposed to be glute exercises.
+This means if you do not feel your glutes working at all while trying the following exercises you have a lot of fascial fitness to build up and this means you do not have easy subconscious access to the deeper layers of your fascia.

 Overtime, the more you do these exercises, which have to be done correctly, the more you will start to feel your glutes, which means you are waking up the deeper layers of your body.
-The more you start to feel the glutes during these exercises, the more your fascia is working because the glutes are mostly fascia inserts, not muscle.
+The more you start to feel the glutes during these exercises, the more your fascia is working and overtime the goal is to feel the tension coming from the core as well.

 - Self massage your feet with a spiky ball or tennis ball – 3 minutes each side